-Requirement Change in Medicare telehealth requirement under w aiver Applicable models and demonstrations Originating site geography This waiver removes the requirement that telehealth onl a rural health professional shortage area, y occur in Bundled Payments for Care Improvement Model a a county that is not included in a Metropolitan Statis an entity that participates in a federal telehealth der project (referred to as telemedicine demonstration patatute) approved by or receiving funding from the 3 Health and Human Services as of December 31, 20 nonstration Replacement Model Episode Payment Models b Secretary of Next Generation Accountable Originating site type The waiver allows for telehealth services to be furnished home or place of residence and eliminates the requirem patient receiving telehealth services must be at one of the originating sites: physician or provider office, critical access hospital, rural health clinic. ent that the Replacement Model federally qualified health center, hospital, hospital-based or critical access hospital-based renor satellites, skilled nursing facility, or community mental health center.
-The waiver eliminates the requirement to pay originating Originating site facility fee telehealth services are provided in the patient's home.
-The waiver allows participants to receive cost-based pa yment for Frontier Community Health telehealth when they are the originating site, rather than approximately \$25 set fee for originating sites. the Integration Project Demonstration Source: GAO analysis of Medicare statu and Centers for Medicare & Medicaid Services (CMS) regulations.
-GAO-17-365 Note: The term "originating site" refers to the telehealth service. e location where the patient is located while receiving a The Bundled Payments for Care Improven for Care Improvement models two and thre ent Model refers in this case only to Bundled Payments e. odels for episodes of care surrounding (1) acute pass graft, and (3) surgical hip/femur fracture treatment.
-Ild begin sometime in calendar year 2017.
+Requirement Change in Medicare telehealth requirement under waiver Applicable models and demonstrations Originating site geography This waiver removes the requirement that telehealth only occur in a rural health professional shortage area.
+Bundled Payments for Care Improvement Model a Comprehensive Care for Joint Replacement Model Episode Payment Models b a county that is not included in a Metropolitan Statistical Area, or an entity that participates in a federal telehealth demonstration project (referred to as telemedicine demonstration projects in statute) approved by or receiving funding from the Secretary of Health and Human Services as of December 31, 2000.
+Next Generation Accountable Care Organizations Originating site type The waiver allows for telehealth services to be furnished in the patient's home or place of residence and eliminates the requirement that the Comprehensive Care for Joint Replacement Model patient receiving telehealth services must be at one of the specified originating sites: Episode Payment Models b Next Generation Accountable Care Organizations physician or provider office, oritical access hospital. rural health clinic. federally qualified health center, hospital, hospital-based or critical access hospital-based renal dialysis center or satellites, community mental health center.
+The waiver eliminates the requirement to pay originating site fees when telehealth services are provided in the patient's home.
+Originating site facility fee The waiver allows participants to receive cost-based payment for telehealth when they are the originating site, rather than the approximately \$25 set fee for originating sites.
+Frontier Community Health Integration Project Demonstration source: GAO analysis of Medicare statu te and Centers for Medicare & Medicaid Services (CMS) regulations.
+GAO-17-365 Dec Schools School Walle Children Note: The term "originating site" refers to the location where the telehealth service. e patient is located while receiving a "The Bundled Payments for Care Improvement Model refers in this case only to Bundled Payments for Care Improvement models two and three. b Episode Payment Models refer to three models for episodes of care surrounding (1) acute myocardial infarction, (2) coronary artery bypass graft, and (3) surgical hip/femur fracture treatment.
+CMS officials told us that these models would begin sometime in calendar year 2017.